crazyForos/Computational-Intelligence/Quixo/README.md

 #### Note ####
 * I slighty changed the game to ensure to make it episodic, so after 50 moves it's considered a tie.
 * I changed the move method without inverting rows and columns because it confused me
-* I cannot charge in the GitHub the Dataset and the Q_table because they are too large
+* I cannot charge in the GitHub the Q_table because they are too large, but since isn't good it's not of interest

 #### Resorces ####
 * The previous lab